MAKE SURE YOU REGISTER EARLY IF YOU ARE COMPETING IN THE LUS OR BEAST SERIES!

-SATURDAY MORNING: Race participants will leave Lynchburg from the Liberty Mountain Conference Center parking lot at 4:00 AM & travel to the start of the race.
-It is about 30 miles to the start.
+For those riding the buses, race participants will leave Camp Blue Ridge at 5:15 AM and travel to the start of the race.
+It is about 36 miles to the start.
 You MUST CHECK-IN at the START LINE to be an official entrant or you can check in on the bus while you are traveling to the start.
-The buses will bring you back to the Liberty Mountain Conference Center for the meal and awards ceremony on Saturday night.
+The race will finish at Camp Blue Ridge where the meal and awards ceremony will be held on Saturday night.

-RE-RACE BRIEFING: There will be a pre-race briefing at 7:00 PM for all runners.
-Crew members are encouraged to attend.
+There will be a pre-race briefing at 7:00 PM for all runners.

 I CAN’T GET ENOUGH MMTR BREAKFAST: For those runners still in town on Sunday morning we will meet and eat breakfast together (telling plenty of stories) at the Golden Corral on Ward’s Road at 8:00 AM.

 AWARDS: All sub-12 hour finishers will receive a special finisher’s award.
 The overall male and female winners will receive the Mountain Masochist Trophy.
 The top 10 male and female finishers will receive special awards.
-Also, special awards will be presented to the first place male and female masters (40-49), grand masters (50-59) and male super masters (60 and over), Fastest Fat Boy and Best Blood.
+Also, special awards will be presented to the first place male and female masters (40-49), grand masters (50-59) and male super masters (60 and over).

 AWARDS CEREMONY: Finishing awards will be presented to runners at the finish line.
 Special awards will be presented at the post-race dinner beginning around 7:30 PM.
 NO AWARDS WILL BE MAILED.